 This is due to the fact that the embryo invades and reconstructs the maternal arteries to ensure blood flow within the mother and the growing fetus.

 So, implantation bleeding is a totally normal bodily response and, in most cases, nothing to worry about.

-How do I know if it’s implantation bleeding?
+How do I know if this is implantation bleeding?

 Because implantation bleeding can bear a striking resemblance to the early stages of your period, telling the difference may be a little tricky.

-While it’s difficult to know for sure, if you suspect implantation bleeding (as in the timing feels pretty, um, bang on), don’t write it off as a regular ol’ period.
+While it’s difficult to know for sure, if you suspect implantation bleeding (as in the timing feels pretty accurate), don’t write it off as a regular ol’ period.

 Here are some of the factors that may help you do the detective work in the battle of implantation bleeding vs period: